-A: This depends on the product but Yes, if you order over certain quantity of the same part number, we may offer a discount.
+Depending on the product, we do offer discounts for larger orders.
 Please call us on 0114 243 8100 for more details.

 Q. Would I have free delivery, if I order over a certain value?

-A: yes, the threshold, value will depend on your location.
+A: The threshold and value will depend on your location.

 Q. Do you accept Euro, USD or other currencies?

-A: yes, we accept GBP, EUR, USD, ZAR and RMB.
+A: We accept payments in GBP, EUR, USD, ZAR and RMB.

 Q. Do you offer consignment or imprest stock?

-A: This can be considered for new accounts and for a maximum of 12 months.
+A: This can be considered for new accounts for a maximum of 12 months.